Interactions-Nexus/Nexus-Wiki/private.md

 nexus users/create/user username=<username> password=<password> pin=<pin>
 ```

-{% hint style="info" %}
-Multiuser mode creates a new session for every user logged in and the user has to use that particular sessionID with every API request for the particular user.
+> Multiuser mode creates a new session for every user logged in and the user has to use that particular sessionID with every API request for the particular user.
 Save the session ID.
-{% endhint %}
+{.is-info}

 To login the user